Step-by-step guide to migrate a Next.js SaaS from Stripe to Polar: payments abstraction, webhooks, sandbox, and shadow deploy.

 1. Webhook deduplication: if you replay the same event, make sure your DB doesn't create

 duplicate subscriptions.
-Index by `externalId`.
+Index by externalId.

-**2. VAT in visible pricing**: if Stripe showed "10€ VAT included", in Polar the customer will see
+2. VAT in visible pricing: if Stripe showed "10€ VAT included", in Polar the customer will see "10€ + VAT" because Polar calculates it.
+Either drop the net price or raise the visible one.
+Communicate it.

-**3. Refunds and disputes**: the logic is different.
-Read Polar's docs before processing your first
+3. Refunds and disputes: the logic is different.
+Read Polar's docs before processing your first refund.

-Migrating Stripe → Polar is ~2 hours of code if you have the abstraction in place, or ~1 day from
+Migrating Stripe → Polar is ~2 hours of code if you have the abstraction in place, or ~1 day from scratch.
+The longest part is testing in sandbox and shadow-deploying.

-In return: you forget about VAT, about OSS filings, about the accountant arguing what kind of
+In return: you forget about VAT, about OSS filings, about the accountant arguing what kind of service a SaaS is.
+If you sell to Europe, it's worth it.

 Subscribe for more tutorials and tips on building products with AI